openstack/manila-specs/specs/stein/share-network-multiple-subnets.rst

   availability_zone_hints.
 Deployers must ensure that neutron services are running in the desired availability_zones to allow for the network creation to succeed.
-* All existing share networks will be assigned the default availability zone during the database upgrade to this version of the database changes.
+* All existing share networks will have their subnet (if existing) designated as ``default`` after the database upgrade to this version of the database changes.

 Developer impact
 ----------------